Accelerate your compliance programs and see how they impact your risk posture.

 Firms handling medical data must ensure compliance with privacy and security rules from the moment a piece of PHI is created.

 HIPAA itself only tells firms the compliance objectives they must achieve, not how to achieve them.
-HITRUST, a consortium of healthcare businesses, has worked to map HIPAA requirements to the Common Security Framework, a standardized assessment and certification program.

 - Assess vulnerabilities to PHI within your network, applications and Information systems